bashlund/pocket-messaging/BUMP_VERSION.md

     1. Update CHANGELOG.md
     2. Update package.json to new version
     3. Run `npm i` to update package-lock.json
-    4. Run `npm run c` to build
+    4. Run `npm run build` to build
+    5. run `npm test`
-    5. Commit changes
+    6. Commit changes
-    6. Tag commit with new version
+    7. Tag commit with new version
-    7. Push to remote
+    8. Push to remote
-    8. Publish to the npm registry
+    9. Publish to the npm registry
-    9. Done
+    10. Done